czbiohub-sf/yogo/data_pipeline_utils/README.md

 ### Run Label Studio

 1. Start image server: `./serve_local_files.sh <path to image dir> ".png"`
 2. Convert labels to Label Studio format: `label-studio-converter import yolo -i <path to run folder> -o tasks.json --image-ext ".png" --image-root-url http\://localhost\:8081/` (this can take some time).
 In the end, it should create a "tasks.json" file.
+Then run `sed -i '' 's/%3A/:/g' tasks.json`
 3. Start Label Studio: `label-studio`
 4. Click `Create Project`
   - Name your project something descriptive - e.g. the name of the Run Folder